Your Car’s Spring Cleaning Checklist

 Summer is for road trips, and no one wants to take in nature’s splendor through a dirty windshield.
 Scrub both the inside and outside of the windows, and while you’re at it, the mirrors could use a quick cleaning too.

 Inside your car, things can pile up in the glove box, cup holders, pockets and center console.
 Spring cleaning is a great time to grab a small garbage bag and throw out all those receipts and other junk that’s gathered throughout the winter.

 You went through all the trouble of cleaning the windows and body, so why not wipe down the dashboard too?
 Be careful not to spray cleaner into any electronics, but the dash, consoles and cup holders can probably stand a good wipe down too.

 9. Wall to Wall Carpet

 Vacuuming the rugs and mats should be saved for last, as everything you clean will fall down.
 Removing dirt, rock salt and food not only helps your car look great, but also keeps it from smelling like a trash can.

 Last but not least, install a fresh set of windshield wipers.
 Salt, ice and cold weather can destroy wiper blades, so now is a great time to put on some new ones before you get caught out in the rain.

 Keeping your car clean inside and out helps it look great, run better and hold its value longer.

-For more information on spring cleaning your car, chat with a knowledgeable expert at your local NAPA AUTO PARTS store
+Check out all the chemical products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on spring cleaning your car, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr.